openebs-archive/openebs-docs/docs/architecture.md

 Note: This storage engine is available from version 0.6 release onwards
 ```

-Node Disk Manager fills a gap in the chain of tools required for managing persistent storage for stateful applications using Kubernetes.
+Node Disk Manager (NDM) fills a gap in the chain of tools required for managing persistent storage for stateful applications using Kubernetes.
 DevOps architects in the container era must serve the infrastructure needs of applications and of application developers in an automated way that delivers reslience and consistency across environments.
 These requirements mean that the storage stack must itself be extremely flexible so that Kubernetes and other software in the cloud native ecosystem can easily use this stack.
-The Node Disk Manager or NDM plays a foundational role in the storage stack for Kubernetes by unifying disparate disks and by providing the capability to pool them in part by identifying them as a Kubernetes object.
+The NDM plays a foundational role in the storage stack for Kubernetes by unifying disparate disks and by providing the capability to pool them in part by identifying them as a Kubernetes object.
 Also, NDM discovers, provisions, monitors, and manages the underlying disks in such a way that Kubernetes PV provisioners such as  OpenEBS and other storage systems and Prometheus can manage the disk subsystems.

 ![Node Disk Manager](/docs/assets/ndm.png)

-## Integrations with cloud native tools <a name="CNTools"></a>
+## Integrations with Cloud Native Tools <a name="CNTools"></a>

 ------